InfoCapture: Creating notifications

 Caveats

-1. A user must be in a project role that is set to receive the notification and also has the 'view' ticket permission, otherwise, notifications will not be generated for them
+1. An Intranet user must be in a project role that is set to receive the notification and also has the 'view' ticket permission, otherwise, notifications will not be generated for them.
+(Emails to specific external addresses can be set up separately from this)

-2. If a user does not have permission to see everything included in a template ie. every form field, the email will be sent but those fields will not be included.
+2. If a user does not have permission to see everything included in a template ie. every form field due to field visibility sets, the email will be sent but those fields will not be included.
+(Emails to specific addresses will also hide certain user data if included, see more information later in the article)

-3. Any user will receive just one notification even if the rules show that they should in theory receive multiple notifications.
-(This is to prevent spamming users with unnecessary notifications) The notification with the highest priority order in the list would be sent.
+3. Any user will receive just one notification even if the rules show that they should in theory receive multiple.
+(This is to prevent spamming with notifications) The notification with the highest order in the list would be sent.

 4. Notifications can only be set up on/for states or changes at submission or after submission.
 'Being reported' will not work to send notifications.